Arizona Bankruptcy Topic

 What Is Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy is a legal process designed to help individuals clear most unsecured debts.
-Chapter 7 discahrges unsecured debts like credit cards, medical bills and personal loans.
+Chapter 7 discharges unsecured debts like credit cards, medical bills and personal loans.
 This type of bankruptcy allows for a clean financial slate.

 Not all debts are discharged in Chapter 7.
 While credit card bills and medical debts are typically forgiven, some obligations remain.
 Student loans, child support, and certain taxes are not usually discharged.